daria-kotova/master_project/research/research-progress.md

 Thoughts:

+- Prompts for participants, something that would uncover different perspectives; - what is Geneva for you?
+What do you like the most about Geneva?
 - Can be too political
-- Prompts for participants, something that would uncover different perspectives; - what is Geneva for you?
+- Can be repetitive - need to ask around

 ## 27-02-2025